-- 1. To receive information about importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order. - 2.
-To have control over making decisions about whether to cooperate with law enforcement authorities, including on-campus and local police and to be assisted by campus authorities in notifying law enforcement. - 3.
-To decide to Decline to notify such authorities - 4.
-To receive information about orders of protection, no-contact orders, or restraining orders available in the jurisdiction. - To be assured of confidentiality by FNU to the extent possible and consistent with the University's procedures for resolution of the complaint. - 6.
-To receive written notification of supportive measures available from FNU and in the community (regardless of whether the complainant chooses to report the matter to the campus security or local law enforcement) and how FNU will keep those supportive measures confidential to the extent possible. - 7.
+- should be reported and the importance of preserving evidence of the offense. - 2.
+To have control over making decisions about whether to cooperate with law enforcement and to be assisted by campus authorities in notifying law enforcement. - 3.
+To receive information about orders of protection, no-contact orders, or restraining orders available in the jurisdiction. - 4.
+To be assured of confidentiality by FNU to the extent possible and consistent with the University's procedures for resolution of the complaint. - 5.
+To receive written notification of supportive measures available from FNU and in the community (regardless of whether the complainant chooses to report the matter to the campus security or local law enforcement) and how FNU will keep those supportive measures confidential to the extent possible. - 6.
 To be notified of FNU's procedures for institutional disciplinary action in the case of alleged dating violence, domestic violence, sexual assault, or stalking.